 Missouri medical school fights opioid crisis with training

-COLUMBIA, Mo.
-(AP) _ University of Missouri’s medical school is working to make sure students train to be responsible doctors in the face of the nationwide opioid crisis.
+COLUMBIA, Mo. – University of Missouri’s medical school is working to make sure students train to be responsible doctors in the face of the nationwide opioid crisis.

 Lucas Buffaloe is an assistant professor of clinical family and community medicine at the MU School of Medicine.
 He lectures on opioids, their effects on the brain and how patients develop addictions.